 The Architectural Work of Le Corbusier: Le Corbusier (1887-1965) was an influential architect and city planner.
 Le Corbusier was born as Charles-Edouard Jeanneret-Gris in the Swiss city of La Chaux-de-Fonds.
 In 1917, he moved to Paris and assumed the pseudonym Le Corbusier, he became a French citizen in 1930.
 He was one of the pioneers of the Modern Movement and the International Style.
 The International Style is closely related to the Modern Movement.
 Le Corbusier was the first architect to make use of rough-cast concrete.
 His designs were ascetic and functional in appearance, they had a strong sense of expressionism and rigorous geometric forms.
 The architectural work of Le Corbusier can be found in Argentina, Belguim, Japan, France, Germany, India and Switzerland.
 Le Corbusier was not only an architect and city planner, he was also a painter, sculptor, furniture designer and writer.
-The Work of Le Corbusier became a UNESCO World Heritage in 2016 and was inscribed on the UNESCO World Heritage List as: The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement.
+The Work of Le Corbusier was declared a UNESCO World Heritage in 2016 and was inscribed on the UNESCO World Heritage List as: The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos